 For example, cold medicine Mucinex may not seem like the type of brand to be engaging on TikTok, but it had great success with its #TooSickToBeSick challenge.

 How to measure your brand’s TikTok success

 Marketers inherently want to analyze, quantify, and measure results, but determining ROI can be challenging on TikTok.

 That’s because, as we noted before, building brand channels and jumping on trends is a top-of-funnel activity, and there’s little opportunity to organically click out to your brand’s website or product pages.

-So Horowitz recommends that brands looking to make their mark on TikTok focus instead on engagement, views, likes, and channel growth.
+A better approach for brands looking to make their mark on TikTok is to focus instead on engagement, views, likes, and channel growth.
 Learn more about marketing on TikTok with our in-depth guide.